processmining-in-logistics/psm/docs/how_to_build.md

 ## 3. Working in an IDE

-1. Make sure that you successfully built the project in the command line (i.e., you executed `compile` and `package` in `sbt` and did not `clean` the results by another command).
+1. Build the project in the `sbt` command line: executed `compile` then `package`.
 1. Install your favorite IDE that supports Java and Scala development.
 This project has being developed in [Intellij IDEA](https://www.jetbrains.com/idea/download/#section=windows)
 1. Import the **pre-built project** (use 'import the project structure from sbt files')
 1. Setup [Scala 2.12.8 SDK](https://www.scala-lang.org/download/). **Earlier versions are not binary compatible.**

 Configuration steps depend on the IDE.

+If Intellij IDEA highlights lines of `.sbt` files with red, try to reimport all `sbt` files through the sbt tool panel.